-Sleepwalkers commonly walk towards light sources and therefore they are sometimes referred to as “moonstruck.”
+Sleepwalkers commonly walk towards light sources and therefore they are sometimes referred to as ‘moonstruck’.
 Sleepwalkers can complete complex movements while not being aware of them, which means that they do not recognize hazards.
 They also cannot adequately detect obstacles that are in their way.
 Sleepwalkers must be returned quietly and without excitement to bed.
-When sleepwalking happens frequently, physicians must determine whether or not a neurological disease is the cause.
+When sleepwalking happens frequently, physicians must determine whether or not a neurological disease is a cause.

 Somnambulism is one kind of parasomnia.
 Parasomnias are undesirable behaviors occurring during sleep.
 Over time, without serious treatment, parasomnias can lead to nervousness, lack of concentration, fatigue, depression, and muscle and other types of pains.

-Treatmeant of sleep disorders
+Treatment of sleep disorders

 For the purposes of adequate therapy, properly diagnosing a sleep disorder is crucial.
 The following instruments and methods are available to help physicians make an accurate diagnosis:

-- Electroencephalography (E.E.G. for brain stem waves)
+- Electroencephalogram (EEG for brain stem waves)

-- Electrocardiogram (E.C.G. for cardiac function)
+- Electrocardiogram (ECG for cardiac function)

 - Hospitalization at a sleep disorder clinic

 - Blood tests